 Nearby, Norwich’s castle is the city’s other grandiose monument to the conquering Normans.
 And because the industrial revolution passed the city by, Norwich has been described as the country’s best-preserved medieval city, where you can still wander along cobbled streets, explore its labyrinthine alleys, and scale its city walls.
 Norwich’s 1,500 historic buildings and 33 medieval churches (the most of any city in modern Europe) is testament to its rich heritage.

 For those seeking something a little more present-day, Norwich doesn’t disappoint.
-The fresh produce caught from the nearby east coast is perfectly prepared by chefs at the Mermaids Slipper; Jarrolds department store, along with Norwich’s wealth of independent shops, cater for all your retail therapy needs; and the Sainsbury Centre, built by Norman Foster, houses the works of Picasso, Henry Moore and Francis Bacon.
+The fresh produce caught from the nearby east coast is perfectly prepared by chefs at the Mermaid’s Slipper.
+There is also Jarrolds department store and a wealth of independent shops that can cater for all your retail therapy needs; and the Sainsbury Centre, built by Norman Foster, houses the works of Picasso, Henry Moore and Francis Bacon.

 A place where past perfectly fuses with present, Norwich is one of Norfolk’s most exciting and effervescent places to live.
-That’s why we two Hopkins Homes new build developments within each reach: Heronsgate in Blofield and St George’s Place in Sprowston.
+That’s why there are two Hopkins Homes new build developments within each reach: Church Farm in Drayton and Brundall Meadows in Brundall.